SQLite

 The @databases/sqlite

-library provides a safe and convenient API for querying SQLite databases in node.js.
+API for querying SQLite databases in node.js.
+Built on top of

 N.B. you should only have one process connected to a given SQLite database at a time.